chasewyrick/AutoRepo-1/README.md

 Up to now, I quickly implemented a little function to get the contents of the "control"-file of debian packages, I didn't really care about good error handling yet.

+** Update 25.07.2015, 21:40 (9:40 pm), Central European Time **
+This is basically finished, there is still a bit of polishing to be done and a .htaccess file for rewriting requests to /Packages.bz2 to /handler.php to provide.

 # License
 Check the LICENSE-File.